-Artificial grass – everything you need to know | Ideal Home
+Artificial grass – everything you need to know about buying and laying a low-maintenance faux lawn | Ideal Home

-Enjoy a lush green lawn all year round with fabulous faux turf

 Maintaining a lawn can be a labour of love, so it’s no surprise that increasingly realistic-looking artificial grass is growing in popularity.
-In the past year on Wayfair.co.uk, sales have risen by 164% in the artificial plants class, which artificial grass falls under.
+In 2018 at Wayfair, sales rose by 164 per cent in the artificial plants class, which artificial grass falls under.
 And online searches for ‘artificial grass’ have also risen 244 per cent.

 Perfect your plot with more of our garden ideas